 How can filing bankruptcy protect my assets?Upon the filing of a bankruptcy petition all actions against the debtor must cease/stop immediately.
 When I use the term immediately, I don’t mean within the next week or month.
 I mean the exact moment that the debtor files for bankruptcy, the exact date – hour – minute.
 Bankruptcy is extremely time sensitive and clients should alert their attorneys of any pending law suits, wage garnishments, foreclosures, vehicle repossession, etc. If you file a bankruptcy petition, one minute before a Sheriff’s sale, wage garnishment, foreclosure, vehicle repossession, you will stop the action.
 You will receive bankruptcy protection immediately.
 Bankruptcy protection will stop your assets from being seized.

-You receive a notice that your vehicle will be repossessed.
-The filing of an immediate bankruptcy petition will legally prohibit that creditor from picking up your car at that time.
+- If you receive a notice that your vehicle will be repossessed, the filing of an immediate bankruptcy petition will legally prohibit that creditor from picking up your car at that time.

-The filing of an emergency bankruptcy petition will allow you to retrieve this money involuntarily taken by a creditor shortly before bankruptcy.
+- If you find out that a creditor seized funds from your bank account, filing an emergency bankruptcy petition will allow you to retrieve the money involuntarily taken by a creditor shortly before bankruptcy.